 Students can take summer courses for enrichment or to make up for a past failure, withdrawal, or underload.
 Students can take a maximum of four courses per summer.
 Students must earn a grade of C- or better on a summer course to receive course credit.
 No more than 24 credits may be taken at outside institutions toward your MCAS degree.

 Students who take summer courses offered by the Morrissey College do not need to complete a Course Pre-Approval Form or need departmental approval as long as they meet any prerequisite requirements for the course.
 Boston College summer courses will count toward the expected number of courses or credits required for graduation and grades will be calculated into the GPA.
 Students can take only online courses that have an MCAS department code (e.g., HIST, ECON, or MATH).

 Students can also take summer courses at any accredited four-year college or university.
-Students must provide adequate documentation on the program and on the courses—such as catalog course descriptions, semester credit value, class schedule, and syllabi—and submit a Course Pre-Approval Form to their Associate Dean prior to registering for the course.
-Students will also need departmental approval if they wish to take a summer course to fulfill a Core, language, major, or minor requirement.
+Students must provide adequate documentation on the program and on the courses—such as catalog course descriptions, semester credit value, class schedule, and syllabi—and submit a Course Pre-Approval Form prior to registering for the course.
+In order to request that a course be evaluated to count for major or Core credit, students will need to attach a course description or syllabus with their completed form.
+Once the form is submitted, the relevant department will review the request before the form is sent to the appropriate Associate Dean for final approval.
 Online courses will not be accepted.

 Only students who have credit deficiencies previously incurred through failure, withdrawal, underload or transfer will receive credit for pre-approved courses taken outside of Boston College.
 These courses will count toward the expected number of courses or credits required for graduation, and grades will be calculated into their GPA.